Gamit567/gym-membership/README.md

-short database for a gym
+short database for a model gym using Springboot and jpa ap